Skip to main content

 • 1/2 ounce cranberry juice

-Combine Scotch, Italian apéritif, lemonade, coconut water, fresh lemon juice, and cranberry juice into a punch bowl with fresh ice.
-Garnish with orange wheels, lemon wheels, and edible flowers.
+1. Combine Scotch, Italian apéritif, lemonade, coconut water, fresh lemon juice, and cranberry juice into a punch bowl with fresh ice.

-Fall Orchard Cocktail and bottle.
+Fall Orchard cocktail and bottle

 Image used with permission by copyright holder

 You don’t often see rum and pear paired together in a cocktail glass, but one sip of this refreshing cocktail shows that it’s a lovely fall-like marriage of flavors.
-Allspice dram is a spicy liqueur that is made with rum and allspice berries.
+Allspice dram is a spicy liqueur that’s made with rum and allspice berries.
 It is also sometimes called a pimento dram as allspice is a berry from the pimento tree.

 • 2 ounces Zacapa 23-Year Rum